-Ron Domingue compares fonts used for programming: Monaco, Inconsolata, Anonymous.
+Ron Domingue compared fonts used for programming such as Monaco, Inconsolata, Anonymous.
 In 2001, Mark Simonson designed Anonymous, a TrueType version of Anonymous 9, a freeware bitmap font developed in the mid-90s by Susan Lesch and David Lamkins.
-It was supposed to be a legible alternative to Monaco, the mono-spaced Macintosh system font.
+It was intended as a legible alternative to Monaco, the mono-spaced Macintosh system font.
 Raph Levien's monospaced programming font Inconsolata (2005) (see also here) is a relative of Franklin Gothic.
 [Google] [More] ⦿

 A wiki on good typefaces for programming (distinguishing between 0 and O, i, 1 and l, 2 and Z, 5 and S, 8 and B, quotes, and so on, are important issues).
 As of this writing, the list includes the following, with Andale Mono and Bitstream Vera the clear winners:

 The Hasklig monospaced programming font family was designed by Paul D. Hunt and Teo Tuominen from 2010-2012.
 At (Brazilian UI developer) Thiago Lucio Bittencourt's Github site.
 Another Github site.
 [Google] [More] ⦿